withastro/docs/src/pages/en/guides/deploy/kinsta.md

 ```

 ## How to deploy
-Your deployment to Kinsta Application Hosting will happen by pressing the button inside of **MyKinsta Admin Panel** or by setting automatic deployments.
+Once your project's GitHub repository is connected, you can trigger manual deploys to Kinsta Application Hosting in the **MyKinsta Admin Panel**.
+You can also set up automatic deployments in your admin panel.

 ### Website Ui Deployment
 1. Go to the [My Kinsta](https://my.kinsta.com/) admin panel.